MikeyPPPPPPPP/The-Vault/README.md

 ## PGP
-  * Encyrption: You can encrypt stuff with a public key
+  * Encryption: You can encrypt stuff with a public key

-  ### Decyrption: You can decrypt stuff with a private key if you add a public/private key to the password manager
+  * Decyrption: You can decrypt stuff with a private key if you add a public/private key to the password manager

-  ### Verification: You can verify a pgp signed message with a public key
+  * Verification: You can verify a pgp signed message with a public key

-  ### Sign: You can sign stuff with a private key if you add a public/private key to the password manager
+  * Sign: You can sign stuff with a private key if you add a public/private key to the password manager

 ## Password Manager